 Encouraged by family members including his mother Patricia who is a gifted pastel artist he applied and was accepted into the 2004 Toronto Outdoor Art Exhibition.
 This venture marked his first step into the area of fine art display in a public space.
 He still holds that exhilarating weekend experience very close to his heart.
 Peter has continued to participate in a number of gallery group shows along with outdoor art exhibitions in south central Ontario.
 As he moves forward in his artistic endeavors he remains passionate about interpreting the written word through imagery and will continue to pursue interests in the Illustration field.

-My fascination with the human condition continues to challenge me when interpreting such moving themes of growth and change in and around relationships.
-Inspiration is found in stories past and present, that share and reveal how people are connected to one another in everyday living.
+My fascination with the human and animal condition continues to challenge me when interpreting such moving themes of personal strength, growth and change within our daily existence.
+Inspiration is found in stories past and present that share and reveal how living organisms are connected to one another and how they thrive everyday.
 These stories often leave an impression, whether it’s the emotional, physical or spiritual connections within life found around me or those imagined and read in various publications.

 As I anticipate moving forward, I will continue to draw inspiration from life as I see and feel it.
 I hope through the steady development of my style and each new idea that springs to mind that I continue to be challenged while facing new possibilities.